 To understand why it isn’t recommended that you vape tinctures, it’s important to get familiar with the differences in composition between an e-liquid and a standard tincture product.
 The average e-liquid base is comprised of a combination of propylene glycol (PG) and vegetable glycerin (VG) in varying proportions.
-On the other hand, most tinctures use coconut oil, which is essentially a medium-chain triglyceride (MCT) oil base.
+On the other hand, most CBD oil tinctures use coconut oil, which is essentially a medium-chain triglyceride (MCT) oil base.

-This is an important distinction to make because both PG and VG are established as “optimized” for vaporization using the nickel, titanium and stainless steel coils used in vape devices.
+This is an important distinction to make because both PG and VG are established as “optimized” for vaporization using the nickel, titanium, and stainless steel coils used in vape devices.
 This is not the case for MCT oils, which if vaporized via a vape atomizer could cause a condition known as lipid pneumonia.

 What exactly is lipid pneumonia?

 Exogenous lipid pneumonia is a condition caused by lipoids (or fat molecules) entering from outside the body via the mouth or nose and reaching the lungs, causing inflammation.
-Symptoms of lipid pneumonia include fevers, chronic cough, chest pain and serious difficulty breathing.
+Symptoms of lipid pneumonia include fevers, chronic cough, chest pain, and serious difficulty breathing.
 Less common symptoms include dysphagia – which is difficulty swallowing – and hemoptysis, which is the coughing up of blood.

 Advanced Vapers & Vaping with CBD Tinctures

-There are some who fly in the face of conventional vape wisdom by using unregulated mods, homemade hybrid coils and low vegetable glycerin DIY e-liquids.
+There are some who fly in the face of conventional vape pen wisdom by using unregulated mods, homemade hybrid coils, and low vegetable glycerin DIY e-liquids.
 Vaping with tinctures is no different.
 Some advanced vapers are confident in their ability to incorporate precise ratios of ingredients and claim to regularly mix standard non-CBD e-liquids with tincture oils in a 10/90 or 5/95 ratio.